jlecomte/ascom-oag-focuser/README.md

 I would like to thank _Christophe de la Chapelle_ of the popular French-language YouTube channel [La Chaîne Astro](https://www.youtube.com/c/cdlc48) because he gave me the idea to build a focuser for my OAG after he demonstrated how he had built a simple focuser using 3D printed parts and a stepper motor for his telescope.

-I would like to also thank _Stefan Berg_, creator of [N.I.N.A.](https://nighttime-imaging.eu/), and _Linwood_ (see his [profile](https://www.cloudynights.com/user/335761-linwood/) on CloudyNights) for giving me the idea to create a "proxy" filter wheel component while discussing the design of this system on the [N.I.N.A.
+I would like to also thank _Stefan Berg_, creator of [N.I.N.A.](https://nighttime-imaging.eu/), and _Linwood Ferguson_ (see [his web site](https://www.captivephotons.com/Photography/Astrophotography/)) for giving me the idea to create a "proxy" filter wheel component while discussing the design of this system on the [N.I.N.A.
 Discord server](https://discord.gg/fwpmHU4).